WHAT IS VULGAR ECONOMICS

 Vulgar economics is based on the idea that economics is better understood as the study of unwanted skat rather than scarcity.
 Unwanted things being the central organising principle of capitalism and governed by Say’s second or number two law.

-A law that when properly understood, predicts that an economy driven by individuals maximising their unexamined preferences and firms maximizing profits will inevitably lead to a collapse in the production and supply of things that might be considered useful to civilization.
-A system more vain than vulgar as the overwheming number actions turn out to be fruitless and achieve nothing but the substitution of the useful for the useless.
+When properly understood, Say's number two predicts that an economy driven by individuals maximising their unexamined preferences and firms maximizing profits will inevitably lead to a collapse in the production and supply of things that might be considered useful to civilization.
+A system more vain than vulgar as the overwhelming number actions turn out to be fruitless and achieve nothing but the substitution of the useful for the useless.
+We end up winning some, but risk losing it all.

-The goal of vulgar economics or modern value theory is to repair the damage caused to the planet by this other vain theory of value.
+The goal of vulgar economics or modern value theory is to repair the damage caused by the other vain theory of value that mistakenly believes that supply based on profits and demand based on consumer preferences will produce the quantity and variety of things to thrive on this planet.